Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Theory

-where $V_{solution}$ includes any guest molecules.
-This was referred to as the ``$w_{0}$-equivalent'' (as opposed to water:surfactant molar ratio) preparation in the work from Wiebegna-Sandford and co-workers~\cite{sanfordSweet2018}.
-To the extent that encapsulation of the aqueous solution inside the \gls{rm} surfactant shell doesn't perturb the density of aqueous solution, $w_{0}$-equivalent \gls{rms} should adopt a similar size based on the $w_0$ value, regardless of the identity (or absence) of guest molecules.
-However, Wiebegna-Sandford \etal found that \gls{rms} with guest molecules exhibit a slight size reduction relative to water-only RM preparations of the same $w_{0}$, owed to greater spherical nature resulting from the osmolyte inclusion. \paragraph{core-shell interpolation} Finally, we note (from simple geometric considerations) that if a core-shell model can be assumed, then \textit{any} property $x_{avg}$ (whether chemical shift, relaxation rate, \etc) that presents as a weighted average of the core water and shell water will average as:
+where $V_{solution}$ includes any guest molecules, and 55.2~M is chosen for the molarity of pure $\text{D}_2\text{O}$ (\textit{vs.\@} $\text{H}_2\text{O}$ which is 55.4~M).
+This was referred to as the ``$w_{0}$-equivalent'' (as opposed to water:surfactant molar ratio) preparation in the work from Wiebegna-Sandford, Levinger, and co-workers.\cite{sanfordSweet2018} To the extent that addition of aqueous solutes inside the \gls{rm} surfactant shell doesn't perturb the density of aqueous solution, $w_{0}$-equivalent \gls{rms} should adopt a similar size based on the $w_0$ value, regardless of the identity (or absence) of guest molecules.
+However, Wiebegna-Sandford \etal found that \gls{rms} with guest molecules exhibit a slight size reduction relative to water-only RM preparations of the same $w_{0}$, owing to a proposed greater spherical nature resulting from the osmolyte inclusion. \paragraph{core-shell interpolation} Finally, we note (from simple geometric considerations) that if a core-shell model can be assumed, then \textit{any} property $x_{avg}$ (whether chemical shift, relaxation rate, \etc) that presents as a weighted average of the core water and shell water will average as:

 where $t$ is the thickness of the shell, $x_{core}$ is the value of property for water molecules in the core region, $x_{shell}$ is the value of the property for water molecules in the shell region.